Options Trading Is About Math, Not Gambling

 Let’s say you have a strategy that wins 65% of the time with an average win of $100, and loses 35% of the time with an average loss of $150.
 You can calculate your expected return per trade: (65% × $100) + (35% × -$150) = $12.50.
 This helps you figure out how much to risk on each trade.

-Common Mistakes Even Smart Traders Make
+A Common Mistake Even Smart Traders Make

-The Power Shows Up Over Time
+The Math Shows Up Over Time

 The real power of probability-based options trading becomes obvious over longer periods.
 While any individual trade might not work out as expected, a systematic approach based on sound probability analysis tends to make money over many trades.

 Remember that even the best probability-based strategies will have losing trades and losing periods.
 The key is making sure your overall approach has positive expected value and having the discipline to stick with it through the inevitable ups and downs.
-In options trading, math beats luck every time—but only if you have the patience and discipline to let the probabilities work in your favor over time.
+In options trading, math beats luck every time but only if you have the patience and discipline to let the probabilities work in your favor over time.